 Bid Writing Support Programme

-This pilot programme aims to provide a robust and comprehensive service to assist Buckinghamshire impacting not-for-profit organisations to secure grants in response to the challenging circumstances we find ourselves in.
+This programme aims to provide a robust and comprehensive service to assist Buckinghamshire impacting not-for-profit organisations to secure grants in response to the challenging circumstances we find ourselves in.

 We do not have the resources to work with everyone.
 If we decline to work with you, it is not a reflection on your organisation.
 In this case, The Clare Foundation may be in touch with you to discuss other ways we could potentially support your work.